-This story was originally posted in November 2015 as part of Give to the Max Day, but the facts haven’t changed and it’s worth sharing again.
+This story was originally posted in November 2015 as we launched our free clinic fundraising efforts on Give to the Max Day, but the facts haven’t changed and it’s worth sharing again.
 This is the reason we’re asking for your help:

 Pit Bull dogs have a long road to adoption, often thwarted by prejudices, laws and bans.
 Yet, would you be surprised to learn that pits are the number one dog being bred in America?
 That’s right – the dogs that have the hardest time finding homes are also experiencing a baby boom of overpopulation.